What’s the meaning of “Ittekimasu”(行ってきます)?

 informal present form歩いて学校に行く (aruite gakkou ni iku)I go to school on foot.

-If you have not yet learned about the -te form grammar, let me have a simple explanation of this frequently used grammar.
+If you have not yet learned the grammar of the -te form, let me give you a simple explanation of this frequently used grammar.

-In this phrase “ittekimasu”, -te form plays the role as a simple conjunction in a sentence.
-The function of -te form is to express the sequential order and to join clauses.
-To be simplified, the usage here of -te form can be considered as the meaning of “and”.
-Of course, there are many other usages of this grammar, and each of them carries different meanings.
+In this phrase “ittekimasu”, the -te form plays the role of a simple conjunction in a sentence.
+The function of the -te form is to express sequential order and to connect clauses.
+To simplify, the use of -te form here can be thought of as the meaning of “and”.
+Of course, there are many other uses of this grammar, each of which has a different meaning.

 This part comes from the verb, くる (kuru), which きます(kimasu) is the ます (masu) form of the verb “kuru”.

 The literal meaning of くる (kuru) is “to come”.
-Referring to the action of returning back in “ittekimasu”.
+This refers to the action of returning in “ittekimasu”.

-Since the verb “kuru” is an irregular verb, it can be a little bit challenging for a beginner at Japanese to recognize the conjugated form from the dictionary form during conjugation.
+As the verb “kuru” is an irregular verb, it can be a bit difficult for a beginner to recognise the conjugated form from the dictionary form when conjugating.

-No matter whether you are going to study, work, or travel in Japan, I am sure that this is a phrase that you will use at least one time every single day.
-Let me list down some of the common occasions that you can say “ittekimasu”.
+Whether you are studying, working or travelling in Japan, I am sure you will use this phrase at least once a day.
+Let me list some of the common occasions when you can say “ittekimasu”.

 At home…

-• When you are going out shopping, you will come back very quick or in hours.
+• When you go shopping, you come back very quickly or within hours.

-• When you are leaving for school / work, you will come back in one day.
+• If you go to school/work, you will come back in a day.

-• When you are going on a trip for a few days.
+• If you are going away for a few days.

-• When you are leaving for studying / working / traveling in another city or even in foreign countries for years.
+• If you are leaving for years to study / work / travel in another city or even another country.

 At workplace…

-• When you are leaving for visiting clients / getting some food down stairs…, and you will come back very quick or in hours before getting off from work.
+• If you are going to visit clients / get some food downstairs… and you are coming back very quickly or in hours before you finish work.

 At a hotel or other accommodation …

-• When you are going to have meals / grab some food nearby.
+• If you are going to eat/get food nearby.

-Except for the examples listed above, what else can you think of that you might have the chance to say “ittekimasu”?
+Apart from the examples above, what else can you think of that might give you the chance to say “ittekimasu”?

-While we have learnt when to use “ittekimasu”, there are still some situations that are inappropriate to use.
-To avoid misusing the phrase, please check the example below.
+Although we have learnt when to use ittekimasu, there are still some situations where it is inappropriate to use it.
+To avoid misusing the phrase, please see the example below.

 • When getting off from work.